thanos/ecspy/README.txt

 Requirements
 ============

-  * Requires at least Python 2.6.
+  * Requires at least Python 2.6 (not compatible with Python 3+).
-  * Numpy is required if the screen or file observers are used.
-  * Matplotlib is required if the line plot observer is used.
+  * Numpy and Matplotlib are required if the line plot observer is used.
-  * Parallel Python (pp) is required if parallel evaluation is used.
+  * Parallel Python (pp) is required if parallel_evaluation_pp is used.